 This is exactly similar to the previous manual method we have followed, isn’t it??

-Because we have used the Year as the second grouping criteria we can see “Year” as the new field column, so instead of seeing the lengthy pivot table drag and drop the “Year” field from the “ROWS” area to “COLUMNS” area.
+Because we have used the Year as the second grouping criteria, we can see “Year” as the new field column, so instead of seeing the lengthy pivot table drag and drop the “Year” field from the “ROWS” area to the “COLUMNS” area.

 Things to Remember

 - We can group dates & time values in excel.